 If you want to lose weight and keep it off, there is no fast, magical, easy way to do it.
 It took me 18 months to go from a UK size 14 to a UK size 8 (that’s a US size 12 to a US size 6).

-Fad diets, ‘weight loss cocktails’ (like the cayenne pepper, maple syrup and lemon juice combo), and fasting might make you lose weight quickly, but it’s very likely the weight will just come straight back on.
+Fad diets, ‘weight loss cocktails’ (like the cayenne pepper, maple syrup and lemon juice combo), meal replacement shakes and fasting might make you lose weight quickly, but it’s very likely the weight will just come straight back on.
 Worse, repeated yo-yo dieting can also make it harder to lose weight in the long term.

 Losing weight sustainably takes thought, time and effort, but it’s definitely do-able.
 Exercise played a huge role in my transformation but it all starts with looking at how and what you eat.
-(I’ll share more about the exercise side of things in another post in this series.)

 My Top 5 Healthy Eating Tips are simple, straight-forward, and easy to incorporate into your every day life.